Skip to main content

 Fact: 70% of consumers say social recommendations from friends influence their purchases more than ads.

-The Real Benefits I’ve Experienced
+Real Results and Benefits I Experienced

 After doing this consistently, even casually, I started noticing some big wins.